aneta-strzyzewska/GoMail/README.md

 The application can be started from the command line, like any other Go application.

-Currently, there are no extrenal dependencies used in the project.
+Currently, there are no external dependencies used in the project.
 However, the application relies on environment variables to store API keys and sender addresses for the primary and fallback service, and these must be configured before running, along with the application port.
 See `./src/gomail.env` for a list of variables that need to be configured.

 After configuring the environment, simply run `go run .` in the `src` folder.